 From an educational perspective, neither of the above benefits should be overlooked.
 There are many things that will not fit on a microscope slide.

 However, image details are significantly lacking in comparison to the more expensive models above.
 You can only get so much at such a low price, and this is our only real complaint.

 An entry level microscope is ideal for encouraging a child’s interest in science and should be considered to be as essential and basic as chemistry sets and kits.

 Giving a child the opportunity to see the world up close, to learn, and instilling that there is more going on than just what can be seen with the naked eye, can fuel a love for science that will last a lifetime.

-Though perfect for young scientists, each product is also a good choice for personal use or seeing the details of electronics.
+Though perfect for young scientists, each device is also a good choice for personal use and allows you to magnify the details of electronics.

 Advantages of a High Quality Digital Microscope

 For anyone with a lasting interest in science, a binocular eyepiece offers better results and enough features to justify a higher price.

 These products offer significant advantages like much better construction of optical components, more powerful magnifier, and laboratory grade construction.